-Knowing how to fall asleep fast could be life-changing if you’re someone who lies awake tossing and turning for hours.
+Knowing how to fall asleep faster could be life-changing if you’re someone who lies awake tossing and turning for hours.
 After all, there’s no worse feeling than watching the clock tick nearer to your wake-up time, aware that you still haven’t drifted off.

 “Sleep is by far one of the most important factors for someone’s wellbeing,” says expert Penny Weston from MADE.
 “If you haven’t had enough sleep it can affect your metabolism, which can lead to weight gain.
 Plus, it will affect your concentration, making you less productive, and it can also leave you feeling negative and easily agitated.
 Sleep deprivation can also be the cause of serious illnesses.”

 “Breathing techniques can help release deep emotional blockages,” says breath coach Stuart Sandeman, founder of Breathpod.
-“It can give you a stronger connection to self, a deeper relaxation and clear any feelings of lack and limitation.
+“It can give you a stronger connection to self, deeper relaxation and clear any feelings of lack and limitation.
 This technique will help to slow the mind so that you can nod off to sleep.”